-15% for historical credit usage, the partial proportional credits allocated under Option 2 would satisfy the full 15% of all automakers ZEV sales obligations for MY 2025 through MY 2030.
+Option 2 would allocate nearly 55,900 converted credits to automakers for use through MY 2030.
+Assuming a cap of 15% for historical credit usage, the partial proportional credits allocated under Option 2 would satisfy a portion of the 15% of automakers' ZEV sales obligations for MY 2025 through MY 2030.